wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/4-data.md

 - Custom actions
 - Custom API

-These capabilities allow complex enterprise applications to be built by using Power Platform.
+These capabilities allow complex enterprise applications to be built by using Microsoft Power Platform.
 Though the solution architect might not have been a developer, they need to be familiar with each of these points and how they can be used in solutions.

 ## Dataverse API